Dan-Matthews-23/finishing-touch/README.md

 The WAVE report returned no errors and three alerts:

 - Suspicious link.
 This refers to the 'Register' link in the index page.
-As this is not an error and only a suggestion, I have chosen to disgegard this suggestion.
-I do not feel rewording 'Register' to anything else would be appropiate.
+As this is not an error and only a suggestion, I have chosen to disregard this suggestion.
+I do not feel rewording 'Register' to anything else would be appropriate.

 - Justified Text.
-This referes to Chef Message block being set with a 'Justify' CSS style.
+This refers to Chef Message block being set with a 'Justify' CSS style.
 I have followed this suggestion and changed this to 'Centre'.
 However I cannot locate the second block of text this suggestion refers to as the WAVE report.

 ### Contrast Ratio

-I have been unable to use WebAIM's contrast ratio on MegaBytes.
-I believe it may be a conflict between Heroku and WebAIM.
+I have been unable to use Web Aim’s contrast ratio on MegaBytes.
+I believe it may be a conflict between Heroku and Web AIM.

 ***